Master of Arts in Education

 Courses with Prerequisites:

-EDUC 5710 and 5720 are prerequisites for other courses.
+EDUC 5710 and EDUC 5720 are prerequisites for other courses

-Research Plan I:
+Research Plan I

-- Program Portfolio reviewed by graduate committee
+- Program portfolio reviewed by graduate committee.

-Rather than completing comprehensive exams, candidates will complete a LiveText portfolio based on the standards on the Tennessee Instructional Leadership Standards
+Rather than completing comprehensive exams, candidates will complete a Live Text portfolio based on the standards in the Tennessee Instructional Leadership Standards.